WofiOMG/Augustus-Wiki/src/content/docs/player/AntiCactus.md

 ---
 title: AntiCactus
-description: Prevents damage from cactus
 ---
-The AntiCactus module prevents damage from cactus
+Prevents the player from taking damage from cactus blocks by adjusting movement automatically.

-# OnlySide

-Prevents damage on the side of the cactus but not on top of it
+### SideOnly

+If enabled, AntiCactus only activates when you're touching the **side** of a cactus, not when standing on top.
+This avoids unnecessary movement correction in safe situations.